peterchinman/personal-website/public/assets/articles/strictly.md

 [^3]: Source 1: https://linc2018.wordpress.com/wp-content/uploads/2018/06/a-practical-lntroduction-to-phonetics.pdf p.
 154.

-[^4]: One reason for the discrepancy in the distances is that they are moving along different axes from “bat”—"bet" along the F1 axis, and "bot" along the F2 axis.
+[^4]: One reason for the discrepancy in the distances is that they are moving along different axes from "bat"—"bet" along the F1 axis, and "bot" along the F2 axis.
 We could try to correct for this discrepancy by scaling the axes.
-But it’s not obvious that this give us what we actually wanted—or if it would be an quantitative kludge standing in for a lack of metaphysical foundation.
+But it's not obvious that this give us what we actually wanted—or if it would be an quantitative kludge standing in for a lack of metaphysical foundation.

 I wanted a system for measuring distance that was based in adjacency.
 Thus was born the Vowel Hex Graph.